iconify/documentation/documents/pages/icons/json.md

 # Individual icon sets

-There are several packages available that contain all icons, see [icon sets documentation](./index.md).

-This article describes individual icons packages.
+For developer's convenience, [full icon sets package](./all.md) is also available as smaller packages, one package per icon set.

 ## Packages

-Each icon set is available as a separate NPM package.
-Package name is `[npm]@iconify-json/{prefix}`, where `[str]{prefix}` is icon set prefix.
+Packages are published as `[npm]@iconify-json/{prefix}`, where `[str]{prefix}` is icon set prefix.

 These packages are available only on NPM.
 They are automatically generated from [big icon sets package](./all.md) whenever it is updated.

 ## Contents

-Each package contains one icon set, split in several files:
+Unlike full package, where all data for icon set is stored in one file, indivudual icon sets split data in several files, so you can load only data you need:

 - `[file]icons.json` contains icon set in `[type]IconifyJSON` format, without any metadata.
 - `[file]info.json` contains icon set information in `[type]IconifyInfo` format.